amralaa95/chat-system/README.md

 # How To Run The App
+- Docker compose has a problem with kafka image itself so it's not working correctly with docker so follow this steps
 - First install some dependencies mysql, elasticsearch, redis, kafka, node 14 and yarn and then run
  ``` bash
 yarn